 Pipe Cleaner Spider

 Use a small pumpkin to create a fun Halloween spider for your front stoop.
 Your kids can paint the pumpkin all black, or decorate it with spooky spider features.
 Once the paint is dry, stick bent pipe cleaners into the pumpkin to create spider legs.

 Unicorns are very on trend right now.
 Why not give your pumpkin a little extra magic with pastel colors and a funky horn?

 Spray paint creates the ombre look of this candy corn-inspired duo.
 Just make sure your little ones don't try to take a nibble!

 Three Blind . . .
 Gourds!

-This clever take on Three Blind Mice turns a trio of pumpkins or gourds on its side.
+This clever take on the Three Blind Mice turns a trio of pumpkins or gourds on their sides.

 All in the Family